Taking Kids on a 4WD Vacation:

 We arrived at Great Basin National Park, and headed up to the Wheeler Peak campground, whereupon the rain turned to hail.
 I figured I could avoid rain by going to the desert in the scorching summer.
 I figured wrong.
 We came back down the 6000 feet (remember those brakes?) and camped at the Baker Creek campground, and took the Lehman Caves tour.

-The next day was the first we didn’t move the camp.
+The next day was the first we didnt move the camp.
 We drove back up to the top, and hiked off into the bristlecone forest.
 At 11,000 feet I met David Muench photographing bristlecone close-ups, and I talked with him for about 2 hours.
 He was just at the park for the day before heading home to prepare for his first trip to Alaska.
-I’m sure his Alaska book will be out soon, if not already.
+Im sure his Alaska book will be out soon, if not already.

-That night, we took the candlelight tour of Lehman Caves, which is supposed to simulated the cave light that the first discoverers and first tourists used in the 1880’s and ’90’s.
+That night, we took the candlelight tour of Lehman Caves, which is supposed to simulated the cave light that the first discoverers and first tourists used in the 1880s and 90s.

 The next day, I took the Spelunking tour of Little Muddy Cave, a small (!) cave nearby.
 The tour was conducted by a NPS ranger, and the tour size was limited to 6.
 Furthermore, with the helmet and light sources the park provided, you had to slither through a 10"x20" concrete box they had set up outside the visitor center.
-I’m 6’-2", 230#, and had considerable difficulty jamming through that opening.
+Im 6’-2", 230#, and had considerable difficulty jamming through that opening.
 In fact, I had to work on it for two days before I could make it.
 The box opening was designed to simulate the tightest part of the tour cave.

-What it didn’t simulate was the rest of the cave.
+What it didnt simulate was the rest of the cave.
 When you cram yourself through the tight spot of the box, you can stand up, reexpand your compressed chest, and congratulate yourself on a job well done.
 Not so in the cave.
 The tight spot was only a little bit tighter than the whole rest of the cave.
 It was a 3 1/2 hour tour, all of which you spend on your belly.
 It was like crawling through a culvert for most of that time.
 Most of the cave is beyond the tight spot, so they want to make sure that nobody will get stuck there, with the rest of the party deeper in the cave.
 I could only move through the tight spot by exhaling first, inching forward, stopping to catch a compressed breath, and then repeating.

 The 4 men and 2 women in the tour group were quickly pared down to 4 men by the mere sight of the opening crawl.
 The tour limit of 6 turned out to be generous, so it was fortunate to have fewer bodies crawling around that culvert.
 Actually there were a couple of rooms where the 4 of us could sit up, and another where I could stand up.
 Unfortunately, that standing room was just 8 feet long and 1 foot wide.
-I could stand up, yes, but I couldn’t move!
+I could stand up, yes, but I couldnt move!
 Also, I banged my head so much that I was sure glad for the helmet.
 Incidentally, it is bad form to fart in a tight cave shared with other people.

 We then moved our camp up to the Wheeler peak campground where we stayed for the next 2 nights.
 I took the kids on 5 mile loop hike through the bristlecones and a past a couple of lakes.
 That sure cured them of hiking for a while.

 On August 6 we left and headed east, did our shopping, and arrived at Bryce Canyon National Park.
-Unfortunately, the place was so absolutely packed with German and Japanese tourists that we couldn’t get a campsite.
+Unfortunately, the place was so absolutely packed with German and Japanese tourists that we couldnt get a campsite.
 We looked around a bit and then left to camp at a Forest Service campground outside.

 The next day was laundry day, anyhow.
 Things definitely do take longer with children.
 Afterward, we decided to skip Bryce and head on to southeast Utah.
 I wanted to spend some time in Capitol Reef before our reservations in Canyonlands.
-The crowds in Bryce didn’t encourage us to stay, either.
+The crowds in Bryce didnt encourage us to stay, either.

 We got as far as the Calf Creek BLM campground just outside of Escalante.
 I walked the 6 mile round trip to the waterfall, and swam a bit in the chilly waters of the plunge pool at its base.
 This BLM spot is the exception that proves the rule.
 A visitor from Switzerland had brought along his 12-foot Alpenhorn, and was blowing away at dinnertime and listening to the echoes off the rocks.
 The campsites were crammed together in the bottom of the slickrock canyon, and we had to share a bend in the creek with a very large RV, whose occupants thought it just fine to run the gasoline-powered generator at 10:30 pm so they could watch taped cartoons on the TV.
 When I asked them to quiet down, they explained that they needed something [violence-laced cartoons in this case] to calm the kids down for bed.
-Why don’t people read to their kids????
+Why dont people read to their kids????

-We sure didn’t need the 4wd when we left Boulder the next day and drove over the Burr Trail--it’s paved all the way to the Capitol Reef boundary.
+We sure didnt need the 4wd when we left Boulder the next day and drove over the Burr Trail--its paved all the way to the Capitol Reef boundary.
 But we did need it for the switchbacks down the cliff on the east face of the Reef.
 The recent summer rains had taken their toll on the road.
 It was washed out in spots, and had large boulders strewn about, one of which we barely squeezed past while avoiding rolling sideways down the hill.
 The Swiss fellow with the Alpenhorn was there in his RV, but wisely decided either to wait for the road to get cleared of the debris or to go back to Boulder and try a different route.
 We stayed the next three nights at Fruita campground near the park headquarters.

 One of the days we took the park road south past its end.
 It became a rough jeep trail that climbed over a small pass to the west into Tantalus Flat and then on to Lower Bowns Reservoir.
 After lunch and a swim we headed back to Capitol Reef over the paved road through Torrey.
 On the jeep trail we met a group of mountain bikers and their sag wagon doing that same loop in the opposite direction.